sphinx-gallery/sphinx-gallery/doc/configuration.rst

 To capture only data directed to standard output, configure ``'capture_repr'`` to be an empty tuple: ``'capture_repr': ()``.
 This will imitate the behaviour of Sphinx-Gallery prior to v0.5.0.
-Note however that this behaviour is not consistent with how Jupyter notebooks capture output by default!

 From another perspective, take for example the following code block::